CSR Charter ⅣComplying with Laws and Regulations and Respect for Human Rights

 The Daigas Group believes that observing compliance and respecting human rights are the most important factors for the Group in winning trust from customers and society, and constitute the basis of business continuity.

-Based on our notion that compliance extends beyond just following laws and regulations to include exhibiting decent behavior as a member of society, we endeavor to maintain fair and honest relations with customers, business partners, and all other parties, and to respect human rights.
-Ensuring compliance is the most important thing we can do to gain the trust of customers and the society.
-Recognizing that individual employees are the key to compliance, we are continually conducting training sessions and employee surveys to raise awareness.
+Based on our notion that compliance extends beyond just following laws and regulations to include exhibiting decent behavior as a member of society, the Daigas Group recognizes fulfilling compliance as continuing to live up to the expectations of customers, employees, society and shareholders while winning their trust and sympathy.
+The Group thus endeavors to maintain fair and honest relations with customers, business partners, and all other parties, and to respect human rights.
+Ensuring compliance is the most important thing we can do to gain the trust of customers and the society, and is the basis for continuing our business.
+Recognizing that every manager and employee is the key to compliance, we are continually conducting training sessions and employee surveys to raise awareness.

 Scores on Compliance Awareness / Percentage of Employees Receiving “Compliance Training”